pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Lichtachte/Lichtachte.md

 ## Geography

 Lichtachte is situated in the northeast of [The Basin](/garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%F0%9F%8F%9E%EF%B8%8FThe%20Basin/The%20Basin).
-To the north lies Maerhof, while [Prosnen](/garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%F0%9F%8F%9E%EF%B8%8FThe%20Basin/Regions/Prosnen) can be found within the Deep Forest to the west.
+To the north lies Maerhof, while [Prosnen](/garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%F0%9F%8F%9E%EF%B8%8FThe%20Basin/Regions/Prosnen) can be found not far to the west next to the big fields.
 Faern lies to the east and connects Lichtachte to the [Silent River](/garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%F0%9F%8F%9E%EF%B8%8FThe%20Basin/Silent%20River) that flows through [The Basin](/garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%F0%9F%8F%9E%EF%B8%8FThe%20Basin/The%20Basin).

 Nearby Trollbans Hold also relies on Lichtachte for support and protection from potential threats.

 ## Key Locations

 1. *Cathedral of Light*: This grand cathedral serves as a beacon for those seeking sanctuary from darkness in Lichtachte.
 It is devoded to [Arathor](/garden/%F0%9F%8C%90Worldbuilding/Nether%20Plane/Gods/Arathor) and it houses the powerful artifact Sundawn, which is hidden from plain sight.
 Located at the heart of Lichtachte, this fortified building also serves as both a stronghold and meeting place for members of [League of Arathor](/garden/%F0%9F%8C%90Worldbuilding/Material%20Plane/%F0%9F%8F%9E%EF%B8%8FThe%20Basin/Factions/League%20of%20Arathor).
+2. *Grand Library*: A giant library under the big cathedral.
+It holds books which contain almost every knowledge also forbidden knowledge.
-2. *Grand Library*: An underground library run by Ransden, who seeks knowledge on how to regain his humanity after being turned into an undead soldier by General Malachi's Plague.
+	The underground library was run by Ransden, who seeks knowledge on how to regain his humanity after being turned into an undead soldier by General Malachi's Plague.
+(40 years ago)

 ## Notable Figures